Telephone Modem Support Discontinued – Questions you may be asking

 What do I need to do?

 You need to know whether your office uses a modem for sending claims or not.
 If it does, you need to transition to the ITRANS Claim Service (ITRANS) to continue transmitting dental claims electronically.
-If you transmit claims to Alberta Blue Cross (ABC), you also need to install additional software for ABC.

 What do I need to do to transition to ITRANS?

 The ITRANS Claim Service, or simply "ITRANS" is the method over 80% of dental offices currently use.
 With ITRANS, you can transmit to all claims processors.
 See the step-by-step instructions below for what you need to do to transition to the internet.
 Click here for more information about ITRANS and its additional benefits.

 Determine if your office uses a telephone modem for sending CDAnet claims.
 How to tell:

 - If you hear the "squawk" of the modem when a claim is sent, you use a modem (but the modem could also be on silent mode); or